fboerncke/alexa-skill-web-api-starter/README.md

 ## Building your own skill

 When running your own experiments the first obvious step is to change "URI" to another web address of your interest.
 Not every page will appear as expected, there are a number of documented [restrictions](https://developer.amazon.com/en-US/docs/alexa/web-api-for-games/alexa-presentation-html-interface.html#restrictions-of-the-html-environment).
-One will see that one thing required is "https".
+You will see that one thing required is "https".

 ## Be warned: No chance of certification if skill is not related to games

-Though I believe this could be useful for developers in real world scenarios I will not try to have this skill certified: **Restrictions in the guide lines make it very clear that Web API should only be used for the domain of gaming**.
+Though I believe that my example could be useful for developers in real world scenarios I will not try to have this skill certified: **Restrictions in the guide lines make it very clear that Web API should only be used for the domain of gaming**.

 I do not agree that this makes sense but they may have their reasons.
 By saying this I want to make sure you do not invest work into a briliant skill idea and end up with a prototype which will never make it into production.